 That’s the machine working against you, and noticing it isn’t defeatism.
 It’s the first move.
 Money Unhacked is simply the process of reclaiming ownership — assets that can survive a systemic shock, custody you hold directly, and the legal flexibility to reduce how much is quietly extracted.

 The most insidious of the three channels is inflation, precisely because it’s invisible on a statement.
-If prices rise 5% in a year and your savings earn 1%, you are 4% poorer in real terms — yet the number on your screen went up, so it never feels like a loss.
+If prices rise 5% in a year and your savings earn 1%, you are roughly 4% poorer in real terms — yet the number on your screen went up, so it never feels like a loss.
+This isn’t a rhetorical device; it’s how the official statistics are constructed.
+The Bureau of Labor Statistics publishes the arithmetic directly: as prices rise, the purchasing power of the consumer’s dollar declines, which is why a balance can grow in nominal terms and shrink in real ones at the same time.
 You did everything “right.”
 You saved.
 And the purchasing power still drained out the bottom, quietly, on a schedule the system depends on.
 That’s the part worth sitting with: the leak isn’t an accident or a fee you forgot to cancel.
 It’s structural, and it’s the reason “just keep it in the bank” is a slowly losing strategy in any inflationary era.
 Reclaiming wealth starts with refusing to measure it in a currency designed to shrink.

 What is the sovereign wealth stack?
 From foundation to speculation